-NBA Rumors: Jimmy Butler To Sit Out, Perhaps Indefinitely Until He’s Traded
+NBA Rumors: Jimmy Butler To Sit Out, Perhaps Indefinitely, Until He’s Traded

-It has been confirmed that Jimmy Butler will sit out of Wednesday night’s (October 31) game against the Utah Jazz, and sources close to the situation are reporting that his injury designation may be a front to disguise the four-time NBA All-Star’s refusal to play another game until his wish to be dealt off to another team is granted.
+It has been confirmed that Jimmy Butler will sit out of Wednesday night’s game against the Utah Jazz.
+Sources close to the situation are reporting that his injury designation may be a front to disguise the four-time NBA All-Star’s refusal to play another game until his wish to be dealt off to another team is granted.

-Bleacher Report is among a number of publications that are citing a pair of tweets in which Shams Charania and Jon Krawczynski of The Athletic respectively corroborate news that Butler’s absence will mark the beginning of a strategy to force a trade.
+Bleacher Report is among a number of publications that are citing a pair of tweets in which Shams Charania and Jon Krawczynski of The Athletic both corroborate news that Butler’s absence will mark the beginning of a strategy to force a trade.
 “Jimmy Butler is taking the next step in a 6-week long process aimed at getting the All-Star out of Minnesota by sitting tonight against Utah and it could lead to an extended absence,” Krawczynski’s Twitter post read.

-Krawczynski’s tweet nearly replicated that which had been simultaneously posted by Charania.
-He went on to add that the move is one that Butler had begun contemplating the evening prior.
-Charania doubled down on the reports during a live interview with the Stadium sports network, adding: “This is a decision that he contemplated over the last couple of days, and he informed Tom Thibodeau of the decision this morning – that he’s going to sit out.”
+Krawczynski’s tweet nearly replicated a missive which had been simultaneously posted by Charania.
+Krawczynksi went on to add that the move is one that Butler had begun contemplating the evening prior.
+Charania doubled down on the reports during a live interview with the Stadium sports network, shared via Twitter, adding: “This is a decision that he contemplated over the last couple of days, and he informed Tom Thibodeau of the decision this morning – that he’s going to sit out.”

 Our insider @ShamsCharania has the latest on Jimmy Butler taking the next step in his process to be traded from the #Timberwolves.